HenriquesLab/DL4MicEverywhere/README.md

 - 15 Jupyter notebooks with intuitive graphical interface requiring no coding (scaling to 28+ soon)
 - Docker-based packaging for enhanced portability and reproducibility
 - Expanding [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic)'s capabilities for local use
-- Segmentation, reconstruction, registration, denoising and other workflows
+- Covers a wide range of microscopy analysis tasks, including segmentation, reconstruction, registration, denoising, and more
-- Runs on laptops, workstations, HPC and cloud with Docker
+- Compatible with various computing environments, including laptops, workstations, HPC, and cloud with Docker
-- Automatic build testing and versioning enhance reliability
+- Automated build testing and versioning enhance reliability

 ## Getting Started